(903) 920-3900 don@donbristow.art

 Mathematical Art as Wall Decor

 Mathematical art is a new high-tech choice for modern, contemporary wall decor for home or office.
-Pieces on 1 to 6 panels by photographer / fractal artist Don Bristow are available on aluminum by Vivid Metal Prints and on Acrylic by Supreme Printing.
+Pieces on 1 to 6 panels by photographer / fractal artist Don Bristow are available on aluminum, acrylic and glass.
 We have a wide selection of size, framing and mounting options, so call us to talk about your application.

 Inspired by the book The Fractal Geometry of Nature by Benoit Mandelbrot, Bristow’s exploration of mathematics for art began in 1982.
 Bristow’s earliest experimental prints were produced on 4″ wide thermal paper strips, and later on 24″ rolls of inkjet paper.
-But today he outsources his images to companies that specialize in high-end dye-sublimination printing on the best materials available, aluminum and acrylic.
+But today he outsources his images to companies that specialize in high-end dye-sublimination printing on the best materials available.

 Unlike the myriad of fractal images that can be found with a Google search, Bristow creates his images with painstaking care to achieve results that are meaningful and should stand the test of time.